azzamsaif1/azzamhub/README.md

-# AzzamInvest 💼📊
+azzamHub

-**AzzamInvest** is a modular, AI-powered productivity and career assistant.
+**** is a modular, AI-powered productivity and career assistant.
 It supports job matching, resume analysis, time management, and personal planning — all in one platform.

 ---